Submitted by Jack Gillis

-This Diary was found in Jack's ancestral home in Miscouche during a recent visit to his cousin.
-Jack has transcribed it for us, and we think you will find it very interesting, and helpful if one of your ancestors are named within!
+The early history of this diary is unclear.
+It is believed that he found an earlier transcription of the diary, obrained a photocopy of it, and Jack has transcribed it for us,, We think you will find it very interesting, and helpful if one of your ancestors are named within!

 Excerpts from Diary of Charles E. MacDonald